This tour includes return international airfares. See the Fine Print section for further details.

 Today your main luggage will remain at the hotel in Osaka to meet you upon your return in two days time.
 Please ensure you have an overnight bag packed for your two evenings in Hiroshima.

-After breakfast this morning our guide will meet us in the hotel lobby.
-Together we'll board a ferry for the short trip to Miyajima, an island known for its forests and ancient temples.
+After lunch, we'll board a ferry for the short trip to Miyajima, an island known for its forests and ancient temples.
 Just offshore, there's a 'floating' torii, which becomes partially submerged at high tide.
 It marks the entrance to the Itsukushima Shrine, which was first built in the 12th century.
 Nearby, the Museum of History and Folklore has cultural artifacts in a 19th-century merchant's home.
 We’ll take a walk along Omotesando Shopping Street where you can grab some lunch before returning to Hiroshima by ferry.

 This evening we’ll enjoy dinner as a group at a local restaurant.